benwilcock/spring-rsocket-demo/docs/first-try-rsocket.md

-# Getting Started with RSocket
+# RSocket No Code Quickstart

+## Problem

+Getting to know new tech can take a while.
+Sometimes you have to start new IDE projects and write new code before you see something that actually works.

+## Solution

+The solution is to use code that's already written!
+With pre-prepared code you can see something working quickly without having to invest tons of time and effort.
+Nice.

+## How To Do It

-Our journey into [RSocket][rsocket] can begin without needing to write a single line of code.
-With the `rsocket-cli` tool we can setup a simple server and attach a client to it before streaming some data between the them.
+Your journey into [RSocket][rsocket] can begin without you writing a single line of code.
+With the `rsocket-cli` tool we can setup a simple server, attach a client to it, and send some data between the them in a few minutes.

-## What You'll Need

-#### Java 8

-To follow along with this tutorial you'll need Java 8 installed on your PC.
-You can find out if you have Java 8 by opening a command-line and typing `java -version`.
-If you don't have Java 8 already, you can get it from [AdoptOpenJDK][adopt-open-jdk].
-If you're a developer, you might want to consider using [SDKMan][sdkman].

-#### Git

-You'll also need `git`, but there is a workaround if you don't have it.

-#### Bash/ZSH

-There are some scripts provided that require a Linux terminal to run.
-If you're on Windows, you can use [Git Bash][gitbash] or you can check out the scripts and apply some of your Windows Command Prompt expertise to get them running.
+> Before you start, check you have all the [prerequisites][pre] installed.

-## Step 1: Checkout The Code And Build The RSocket CLI
+#### Step 1: Checkout The Code And Build The RSocket CLI

 Because the RSocket-CLI tool is for developers, it comes as source code rather than as a ready compiled executable program.
 This means you have to build the `rsocket-cli` tool on your computer before you can use it.
+Fortunately that's quick and relatively simple process.

-First, clone the code repository for this tutorial into a folder on your computer:
+First, using [Git][pre], clone the code repository for this tutorial into a folder on your computer:

 ```bash
 git clone https://github.com/benwilcock/spring-rsocket-demo.git